 Diversity in Psychology and Law Research Award

 The purpose of the Diversity in Psychology and Law Research Awards is to promote diversity within the American Psychology-Law Society by supporting student research on psycholegal issues related to diversity as well as research by students from underrepresented groups.
-Projects are eligible for consideration for this award if 1) they investigate topics related to psychology, law, diversity, and/or multiculturalism (e.g., research pertaining to psycho-legal issues on race, gender, culture, sexual orientation, etc.) or 2) if the principal investigator is a member of an underrepresented group, including racial and ethnic minorities, first-generation college students, LGBT individuals, and students with physical disabilities.
-Consistent with the mission of the Minority Affairs Committee (MAC), these awards are intended to facilitate the research of individuals from groups that are underrepresented in AP-LS, as well as research about issues of potential interest and importance to such groups.
+Projects are eligible for consideration for this award if (1) they investigate topics related to psychology, law, diversity and/or multiculturalism (e.g., research pertaining to psycho-legal issues on race, gender, culture, sexual orientation, etc.) or (2) if the principal investigator is a member of an underrepresented group, including racial and ethnic minorities, first-generation college students, LGBT individuals, and students with physical disabilities.
+Consistent with the mission of the BRIDGE Committee, these awards are intended to facilitate the research of individuals from groups who are underrepresented in AP-LS, as well as research about issues of potential interest and importance to such groups.

 Up to five mini-grants in the amount of $1,000 each will be awarded, with an option to divide two of the awards into two $500 mini-grants.

 Students who are current student members of AP-LS may apply.
 Both graduate and undergraduate students are eligible, and students from underrepresented groups are strongly encouraged to apply.
 Underrepresented groups include but are not limited to racial and ethnic minorities, first-generation college students, LGBT individuals, and students with physical disabilities.
 The proposed research must primarily be the original work of the student applicant.
 In their proposal, students should describe any relationship between the proposed project and their advisers' research, as well as any other funding for the project (student or adviser).
 Applicants should request funding only for expenses not covered by their own or their advisers' existing funding.
 Applicants cannot receive more than one mini-grant from AP-LS for the same project.